Kattis91/with-travel-in-mind/README.md

 - "Favorites" in the Navbar showed the list of all posts (however none of those posts were added to the favorite list).

   - **Fix:** Add `owner__favorited__owner__explorer` into **filterset_fields** in the posts views in the Back-End [with-travel-in-mind-api](https://github.com/Kattis91/with-travel-in-mind-api).

+- `Could not find a declaration file for module 'react-router-dom'` message was displayed when I was trying to import { NavLink }.

+  My preview didn't show anything at all.

+  - **Fix:** install types: `npm install --save @types/react-router`

 ## Deployment